6. Emergency Evacuation Procedures and Policies

 1. Shift Commanders, Sergeants and the Officers in Charge.

 2. Assistant Directors of Public Safety.

 3. Director of Public Safety.

-4. Executive Vice President
+4. Associate Vice President of External Affairs

 5. Vice President of Student Development and Dean of Students